LAW OF GENDER

 Teachings on the third of the Mutable Laws, the law of Gender, from the book Science of Being 7 Lessons, by Eugene Fersen.
 For the complete instructions on the Universal Laws, refer to the Science of Being 7 Lessons, book.

 Further Insights & Wisdom

-Laura Taylor Jensen AHLB for the Lightbearers World Center, for the advancement in the understanding of the science of the Law of Gender, 2006.
+Laura Taylor Jensen AHLB for the Lightbearers World Center: Inspirations on the Science of the Law of Gender, 2008.